Memorial Day Miracle: Aftermath

-The Spurs won the next two in Portland for a four-game sweep to win their first ever conference title (having lost four times since joining the NBA).
-In the 1999 NBA Finals, they beat the New York Knicks four games to one to win their first NBA title.
-The Spurs would compete for the Conference Finals in nine out of the next 18 years and make it to the NBA Finals five more times, winning all but once to spark a dynasty.
-As for Portland, they would appear in the Conference Finals the following year, but they ran into another team keen on building a legacy in the Los Angeles Lakers.
-The Lakers would beat them in seven games and Portland did not win another playoff series again until 2013 nor make the Conference Finals until 2019.
+The Spurs won the next two games in Portland for a four-game sweep to win their first-ever conference title, after having lost four conference championship series since joining the NBA.
+In the 1999 NBA Finals, they beat the New York Knicks in five games to win their first NBA title.
+The Spurs would compete in the Western Conference Finals in nine out of the next 18 years and make it to the NBA Finals five more times, winning all but once to spark a dynasty.
+Portland would appear in the Western Conference Finals the following year, but would run into another team keen on building a legacy in the Los Angeles Lakers.
+The Lakers would beat them in seven games, and Portland did not win another playoff series again until 2014 and did not make another appearance in the Conference Finals until 2019.